 We are the leading online supplier of high-quality graphic design services and customized printed products to small businesses and consumers worldwide.
-Since the launch of our website in May 2000, we have served over 11,000,000 paying customers in more than 120 countries.
+Since the launch of our website in May 2000, we have served over 12,000,000 paying customers in more than 120 countries.
 We offer a broad spectrum of products ranging from business cards, brochures and invitations to mailing and creative services.
 We seek to offer compelling value to our customers through an innovative use of technology, a broad selection of customized printed products and services, low pricing and personalized customer service.
 Through our use of proprietary Internet-based graphic design software, localized websites, proprietary order receiving and processing technologies and advanced computer integrated printing facilities, we offer a meaningful economic advantage relative to traditional graphic design and printing methods.
 Our value proposition has allowed us to successfully penetrate the large, fragmented and geographically dispersed small business and consumer markets.

 We maintain a registered office in Hamilton, Bermuda and our websites are hosted in secure co-location facilities in Devonshire, Bermuda.
-We own and operate printing facilities in Windsor, Ontario, Canada and in Venlo, the Netherlands, and we operate a customer design, sales and service center in Montego Bay, Jamaica.
-In January 2007, we opened a European marketing office in Barcelona, Spain.
-Our technology development, marketing, finance and administrative offices are located in Lexington, Massachusetts, United States.
+We own and operate printing facilities in Windsor, Ontario, Canada and in Venlo, the Netherlands, we operate a customer design, sales and service center in Montego Bay, Jamaica, and a European marketing office in Barcelona, Spain, and we have a manufacturing research and development facility in Winterthur, Switzerland.
+Our U.S. technology development, marketing, finance and administrative offices are located in Lexington, Massachusetts, United States.

 Revenue.
-For the quarters ended September 30, 2007 and 2006, our revenue was \$79.5 million and \$50.0 million, respectively.
+For the three months ended December 31, 2007 and 2006, our revenue was \$105.0 million and \$64.0 million, respectively.
 We generate revenue primarily from the printing and shipment of customized printed products.
 Revenue is recorded net of a reserve for estimated refunds.
 Customers place orders via our websites and pay primarily using credit cards.
 In addition, we receive payment for some orders through direct bank debit, wire transfers and other payment methods.
 We also generate revenue from order referral fees, revenue share and other fees paid to us by merchants for customer click-throughs, distribution of third-party promotional materials and referrals arising from products and services of the merchants we offer to our customers on our website.
 Unlike printed products that we manufacture ourselves, these third-party referral offerings do not require physical production by us and have minimal corresponding direct cost of revenue.
-For the quarters ended September 30, 2007 and 2006, we generated approximately \$6.8 million and \$4.2 million, respectively, of our revenue from these third-party referral fees.
+For the three months ended December 31, 2007 and 2006, we generated approximately \$6.6 million and \$4.4 million, respectively, of our revenue from these third-party referral fees.
+For the six months ended December 31, 2007 and 2006, we generated revenue of approximately \$13.4 million and \$8.7 million, respectively, from these third-party referral fees.
+While quarterly results may vary, we expect revenues from third-party referral fees as a percentage of total revenues to decline in the future.
 A portion of our revenue is derived from repeat purchases from our existing customers.
-This recurring component of our revenue was 64% of revenue for the quarter ended September 30, 2007.
+This recurring component of our revenue was 63% of total revenue for the three months ended December 31, 2007.
 To understand our revenue trends, we monitor several key metrics, including: